ergoplatform/ergodocs/docs/dev/wallet/address.md

 ## Address validation

 [ergo-simple-addresses](https://github.com/kushti/ergo-simple-addresses) contains few zero-dependencies Java-friendly utils for working with addresses.
 The [Integration Guide for Exchanges](guide.md) may also be relevant.
+There is also a simple method in [Fleet](https://github.com/fleet-sdk/core/blob/master/src/models/ergoAddress.ts#L164).

 - **P2S** has no limit since it is the serialized script.
 - **P2SH** is 192 bits since it is the "first 192 bits of the Blake2b256 hash of serialized script bytes."